Silk Screen Cookie Stencils...what are they?

 Applying medium pressure and 300 degrees for 30 to 35 seconds usually does the trick if you are using the Cricut Easy Press.

 I think my biggest hurdle in learning how to make silk-screen cookie stencils was weeding.
-I’ll give you a tip down the page on weeding those’s, e’s, etc.
+I’ll give you a tip down the page on weeding the center of the letters like the A's.

 *Weeding simply means taking away the top part of the film that you won't need.